3dvkr/old-blog/src/posts/js-part2.md

 The whole strategy with functions is to make code more bite-sized, so that it's easier to maintain, understand, and debug.
 If one function handles multiple complex juggling manuevers, it can be broken into multiple simpler functions.

 At this point, all functions from [JavaScript Part 1](/posts/js-part1) are covered, except `Chicken()` .
 I'll need another blog post to explain how functions can create objects.
-Part 3 goes over the ideas covered here in the context of two functions.
+Part 3 goes over the ideas covered here in the context of two new functions.

 ## Closing thoughts